"Family is not a neutral word for me. It's a powerful word, full of emotional resonance."

 After Yale, Bush made a decision that would shape his identity: he moved to Texas.
 His biographer Jon Meacham notes this allowed Bush to move out of "the daily shadow of his Wall Street father and Grandfather Walker," while still being able to "call on their connections if he needed to raise capital."

-Colin Powell captured Bush's leadership style perfectly: "He was competitive.
+Colin Powell captured Bush perfectly: "He was competitive.
 If you tried to play horseshoes with him, you'd see how competitive he can be."
 Bush was so devoted to horseshoes that he had courts installed at the White House and Camp David.
 When Queen Elizabeth II visited in 1991, she brought him a silver-plated horseshoe set.
-In 1992, he hosted the Super Bowl champion Washington Redskins for a late-night horseshoe tournament—and threw a ringer to win.
+In 1992, he hosted the Super Bowl champion Washington Redskins for a late-night horseshoe tournament.
+And threw a ringer to win.

 The Thousand Points of Light Philosophy